-BIO: I am a Lecturer in Sport Physiology and employability lead for the school.
+BIO: I am a Lecturer in Sport and Exercise Physiology and employability lead for the school.
 Before arriving in Bangor, I spent 8 years working as a strength & conditioning coach and sport scientist within various performance pathways and professional sports.
 My teaching and research reflects this interest in applied sport science and physical preparation of athletes.
-I have ongoing research in athlete monitoring and assessment during the training process, injury risk factors in sport and athlete development in performance pathways.
+I have ongoing research in sport injury, athlete monitoring and assessment and long-term athlete development.

 Julian's primary research focus is within sport medicine, and more specifically sport injury epidemiology, particularly the prevention of sport injury in different populations.